Canon XS vs Olympus PEN-F

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XS does not provide wifi capability.

-Both the XS and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the XS and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The XS was replaced by the Canon T3, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XS Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the XS and PEN-F can be found, respectively, in the Canon XS Manual (free pdf) or the online Olympus PEN-F Manual.

 So how do things add up?
 Is there a clear favorite between the Canon XS and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.